 Château Lanessan: André Delbos

 It was presumably André Delbos who was responsible for the construction of the château, one designed by architect Henri Duphot, which was finished in 1878.
 The same can be said of the construction of a new chai, which began the same year.
 André had plenty of time to consider and complete such projects, because he remained at the helm here for many decades.
-He was still listed as the proprietor in the 1883 Cocks et Féret, and the vines remained productive at this time, the estate continuing to turn out 100 tonneaux per annum on average, and André won a gold medal from the Société d’Agriculture in 1884 for his handsome vineyard.
+He was still listed as the proprietor in the 1883 Cocks et Féret, and the vines remained productive at this time, the estate continuing to turn out 100 tonneaux per annum on average, and André won a gold medal from the Société d’Agriculture in 1884, a reflection on the handsome state of his vineyard.